 “You can´t start the next chapter in your life if you keep re-reading the last one”

 I don´t know who wrote this quote but it states the truth.
 You usually buy a book because of a topic you are fascinated by or at least interested in and from chapter to chapter as the story builds up.
 This is exactly how my story begins: As a little girl, I was fascinated by animals and wildlife.
 Heinz Sielmann, the German David Attenborough (in my eyes), was one of my favourite idols during my childhood.
 From a young age, I travelled with my parents a lot and they tried to bring me as close to nature as possible.
 We travelled all over Europe, stayed in tents and walked whenever the opportunity allowed.
-There is nothing better than a walking among nature, no matter where you are.
+There is nothing better than walking among nature, no matter where you are.

 DAYDREAMING THROUGH LIFE

 I’ve grown since then and for the last 12 years, I worked at a German retail company.
 I travelled a lot, especially throughout Asia.
 I loved my job and I enjoyed seeing different places and the feeling of always being en route.
 I was successful in what I was doing and my job afforded me the means to travel the world.
-I travelled to places I used to see on documentaries and one place in particular I travelled to was Galapagos Islands.
+I travelled to places I used to see in documentaries and one place, in particular, I travelled to was Galapagos Islands.
 This childhood dream came true at the beginning of 2014.
 What a stunning place!
 It was a four-week journey through the rainforests of Ecuador and the Anden Islands.
 This holiday was just the beginning of my travel obsession.
 Each time I returned home I started to think about my next destination exploration.
 After many holidays at beautiful places, laying on the beach and enjoying all that all-inclusive services had to offer, I realised that I needed something more.
 Not more in the typical sense, I was seeking something less, that to me meant more.
-Something that would challenge me spiritually, that would satisfy my inner explorer.
+Something that would challenge me spiritually would satisfy my inner explorer.

 BUT HOW DO I DO IT?

 It took me a while to figure it out, and at first, I didn´t know where to go or what to do.
 I didn´t want to be a tourist anymore.
 I wanted to do something meaningful and really get close to nature.
 After doing some research I decided on volunteering.
-At that point of my life, I thought it was the best way to learn more about nature, wildlife and conservation and I could handle it with my current job.
+At that point in my life, I thought it was the best way to learn more about nature, wildlife and conservation and I could handle it with my current job.
 I thought about different places and finally, I booked a programme in South Africa with Manyoni Private Game Reserve (formerly known as Zululand Rhino Reserve).

 Why Africa?
 I can´t tell you.
 It was a place I have never visited before and the wildlife fascinated me from what I read in books and saw on TV.
 So, I gave it a try.
 It was an unbelievable experience that far exceeded my expectation.

 We monitored wild dogs, did game counts, analysed and set up camera traps for leopard surveys and even relocated rhinos.
 I enjoyed the time with other people from all around the world who were as passionate as I was about nature.
 Then it just happened… only after a few days, I realised that this is not just another holiday for me.
-Africa was not a country I would come to for a holiday then go back home.
+Africa was not a country I would come to for a holiday and then go back home.
 I really had the opportunity to experience a lot of places around the world, but this time something was different.
 Something deep inside my soul told me that this is the place where I had to be.
-Not as a tourist, staying in a 5-star hotel or going on safari.
+Not as a tourist, staying in a 5-star hotel or going on a safari.

 After a few weeks that felt like days, the time had come for me to leave Africa.
 I literally cried from my departure from South Africa until I arrived in Germany.
-In general, I am not really someone that shows emotions but this experienced awoken something inside me and in the midst of flying thousands of feet above sea level, I began to rethink my whole life.
+In general, I am not really someone that shows emotions but this experience awakened something inside me and in the midst of flying thousands of feet above sea level, I began to rethink my whole life.
 I didn´t want to leave South Africa and I definitely didn´t want it to only be a holiday.

 SOMETHING INSIDE ME CHANGED

-When I landed in Germany, I knew my dad was already waiting for me at arrivals.
+When I landed in Germany, I knew my dad was already waiting for me upon arrivals.
 I tried to convince myself: “Katharina you are 30 years old – stop crying like an 8-year-old child!”
 But as soon as I saw my dad I started crying again.
 I was so overwhelmed with emotion that I was unable to talk to him for about an hour.
 Just thinking about the last few weeks and what I experienced made me burst into tears again.

 I NEEDED TO SNAP OUT OF COMATOSE